-Sarnath is one of the four main Buddhist pilgrimage destinations along with Bodhgaya, Kushinagar, and Lumbini in Nepal.
+Sarnath is one of the four main Buddhist pilgrimage destinations along with Bodhgaya and Kushinagar in India, and Lumbini in Nepal.
 You can find in this village some ruins dating back to the 3rd century BC when the emperor Ashoka built numerous stupas and monasteries.
-During 7th century AD, Sarnath was a home to 1500 monks.
-After the Muslim rulers captured the territory, the town on decline.
+During 7th century AD, Sarnath was home to 1500 monks.
+After the Muslim rulers captured the territory, the town was on a decline.
 It was rediscovered later in the 19th century only.

 Beyond its historical and religious importance, Sarnath is a green and calm village.
 It creates a big contrast with chaotic Varanasi which is only 10-15 km away.
-In this post, I will tell you more about this village and more important, how to reach from Varanasi to Sarnath.
+In this post, I will tell you more about this destination itself and more important, how to reach from Varanasi to Sarnath.

 Places to visit in Sarnath